sunny-coder97/Devops-with-AWS/F. SonarQube/Sonar.md

 * Take t2.medium instance in AWS EC2 service.

-* Java Software is required to install Nexus
+* Java Software is required to install SonarQube.

 * Connect to t2.medium instance using Mobaxterm.